grantnelson-wf/dartCompTest/README.md

 > `./setup.sh`

-Generating treatments with something like
+### Generating treatments

+For some treatments the code has to be generated.
+They can be generated with something like:

-> `go run ./generators/treegen/main.go -out ./treatments/filedeps_gen -pubget -exp 2 -depth 10 -scalar 10 -group 15`
+> `go run ./generators/treegen/main.go -del -gen -pubget -out ./treatments/filedeps_gen -rate 2 -depth 10 -scalar 10 -group 15`
 >
-> `go run ./generators/treegen/main.go -out ./treatments/libdeps_gen -lib -pubget -exp 2 -depth 10 -scalar 10 -group 15`
+> `go run ./generators/treegen/main.go -del -gen -pubget -out ./treatments/libdeps_gen -lib -rate 2 -depth 10 -scalar 10 -group 15`

+Based on what size and what you are testing will depend on how you want to configure that generation.
+To see possible configurations get help with `go run ./generators/treegen/main.go -h`.

 ## Running Experiment